tagion/tagion/documents/architecture/Network_Architecture.md

 This means that if Service-B fails service-A is responsible to handle and take-care of the action to restart or other action.

-# Data process flow
+## Data Message flow
-This graph show the primary data flow in the network.
+This graph show the primary data message flow in the network.
 ```graphviz
 digraph G {
 rankdir=UD;